cs207-group19/Automatic-Differentiation/documentation/docs/_build/html/_sources/future.rst.txt

 Now our ``DeriveAlive`` can work perfectly with the forward mode, we are expecting the implement the reverse mode also.
 This improvement will allow our users to play with Neural Network models using backpropagation.

 We also want to extend the quadratic spline suite to a cubic spline suite or even higher order splines, which would utilize higher order derivatives to be implemented using autodifferentiation.
+And allow user to draw any custom plots with this module.